Modular Hamiltonians for future-perturbed states: Introduction

-In this work we consider the modular operator $\Delta = e^{-\Hext}$ for a weakly-perturbed state in a 2D CFT.
+Our focus will be on the modular Hamiltonian $\Hext$, defined by $\Delta = e^{-\Hext}$.
 We separate the observables into left ($x < 0$) and right ($x > 0$) subalgebras, and we perturb the vacuum by inserting a local operator in the future Rindler wedge.
-A formal perturbation series for the modular Hamiltonian is available \cite{Sarosi:2017rsq,Lashkari:2018tjh}, see also \cite{Rosenhaus:2014woa}, but requires careful interpretation.
+A formal perturbation series for the modular Hamiltonian $\Hext$ is available \cite{Sarosi:2017rsq,Lashkari:2018tjh}, see also \cite{Rosenhaus:2014woa}, but requires careful interpretation.
 The perturbation series involves modular flow in complex time, which is not {\em a priori} well-defined in quantum field theory.